btoll/benjamintoll.com/content/post/virtual_machines.md

 > Examples of common syscalls are `open`, `read`, `write`, `close`, `wait`, `exec`, `fork`, `exit`, and `kill`.
 View the man page for more information about each one:
 >
 > ```bash
+> $ man 2 exec
-> $ man 2 open
+> $ man 2 fork
 > ```
->

-In my opinion, the key thing to understand about how system calls work is that it generates a software interrupt, or trap, that initiates the privilege context switch.
+In my opinion, the key thing to understand about how system calls work is that it triggers a software interrupt, i.e. it executes a trap instruction, that initiates the privilege mode switch.
 The trap tells the processor to jump to a well-known address based on the trap's parameter, which is an interrupt number.
 This number is a lookup into the [interrupt vector table], which is a data structure that maps these well-known interrupt numbers with a location in memory to a callback that will handle the trap.

-> Making a system call uses the trap mechanism to (mode) switch to a well-defined point in the kernel, which then runs all the instructions in kernel mode.
+Making a system call uses the trap mechanism to switch modes to a well-defined point in the kernel, which then runs all the instructions in kernel mode.

----

-Now, at long last, we can move on to the point of this fantastic article.
+Now, at long last, armed with solid definitions of the crucial operating system functionality that facilites a solid understanding of virtual machines, we can move on to the point of this fantastic article.

 ## Virtual Machines